enabling-solutions/digital-experience-template/README.md

-# Digital Experience Boilerplate - Unleash the Power 💥
+# Digital Experience Template - Unleash the Power 💥

-Welcome to the ultimate Turbo Next.js Boilerplate!
+Welcome to the ultimate DXP Template!
 This repository contains a fully configured boilerplate to kickstart your projects with TurboRepo, Next.js 13, Storybook 7.0, TailwindCSS, and GraphQL Codegen.

 ## 📦 What's in the box?